michaelshiloh/robotaPsyche/lectureNotes.md

 ````

+Here are the functions for both the seeking and arriving  behaviors integrated
-And here is is the seeking force integrated into last week's large program.
+into last week's large program.
+Note that while both are present, only one is
-I have replaced the attractive force with an arriving force:
+used.
+Your Vehicle class might contain a multitude of different actions and
+use them in different circumstances.

+Again, both behaviors return a force that is then applied in the `draw()`
+function.

 ````
 // Movers and an Attractor